groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/indexing/indexing-options.md

 ## OcrIndexingOptions property

-The [OcrIndexingOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/indexingoptions/properties/ocrindexingoptions) property is represented by an object of the [OcrIndexingOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/ocrindexingoptions) class.
+The [OcrIndexingOptions](https://apireference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/properties/ocrindexingoptions) property is represented by an object of the [OcrIndexingOptions](https://apireference.groupdocs.com/search/net/groupdocs.search.options/ocrindexingoptions) class.
 This class contains properties for setting OCR processing options:

 * The [EnabledForSeparateImages](https://apireference.groupdocs.com/net/search/groupdocs.search.options/ocrindexingoptions/properties/enabledforseparateimages) property sets a value indicating whether to recognize text in separate image files.
 The default value is false.
 * The [EnabledForEmbeddedImages](https://apireference.groupdocs.com/net/search/groupdocs.search.options/ocrindexingoptions/properties/enabledforembeddedimages) property sets a value indicating whether to recognize text in embedded images.
 The default value is false.
+* The [EnabledForContainerItemImages](https://apireference.groupdocs.com/search/net/groupdocs.search.options/ocrindexingoptions/properties/enabledforcontaineritemimages) property sets a value indicating whether to recognize text in images that are items in a container (ZIP archive, OST/PST storage).
+The default value is false.
 * The [OcrConnector](https://apireference.groupdocs.com/net/search/groupdocs.search.options/ocrindexingoptions/properties/ocrconnector) property sets an OCR connector that is used for OCR processing.
 The default value is null, which means no OCR is used.

+## ImageIndexingOptions property

+The [ImageIndexingOptions](https://apireference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/properties/imageindexingoptions) property is represented by an object of the [ImageIndexingOptions](https://apireference.groupdocs.com/search/net/groupdocs.search.options/imageindexingoptions) class.
+This class provides image indexing options for reverse image search:

+* The [EnabledForSeparateImages](https://apireference.groupdocs.com/search/net/groupdocs.search.options/imageindexingoptions/properties/enabledforseparateimages) property sets a value indicating whether to index separate image files.
+The default value is false.
+* The [EnabledForEmbeddedImages](https://apireference.groupdocs.com/search/net/groupdocs.search.options/imageindexingoptions/properties/enabledforembeddedimages) property sets a value value indicating whether to index embedded images (for example, images in a DOCX document).
+The default value is false.
+* The [EnabledForContainerItemImages](https://apireference.groupdocs.com/search/net/groupdocs.search.options/imageindexingoptions/properties/enabledforcontaineritemimages) property sets a value value indicating whether to index images that are items in a container (ZIP archive, OST/PST storage).
+The default value is false.

 ## More resources